cohaereo/cohaereo/README.md

 ----------------------------
 I'm Lucas.
 I'm from Greece, and I live in Germany

-I'm an avid Rust fan (the programming language, not the survival game), and am following my aspirations to become a game developer
+I'm an avid Rust fan (the programming language) and graphics developer/engine development connoisseur

 - 📝 Programming language experience
   - 🐍 Python (master)